Cathy Merchant, Interfaith Leader

 Steven Greenebaum is the Founder of the Living Interfaith model and the Head Minister of the Living Interfaith Church in Lynnwood, WA (our sister congregation).
 He describes himself in this way: “My faith is Interfaith.
 My spiritual path is Judaism.
 My tribe is Humanity.
 I’m also a minister, choir director, and vegetarian.”

 Steven was formally an Associate Minister at the Interfaith Community Sanctuary in Seattle, WA, where he served from 2007-2010.
 He has an abiding interest in and passion for Interfaith.
 Steven’s book, The Interfaith Alternative, was published in April 2012.
 His second book, Practical Interfaith, was published in October 2014.
 At present, both are available in Europe, Australia, Canada, and the United States.
+Steven’s latest book, One Family: Indivisible…A Spiritual Memoir, will be released October 2019.

 Steven holds Master’s degrees in Theology, Mythology, and Music.
 He was the Director of Music at the Evergreen Unitarian Universalist Fellowship in Marysville, WA for ten years.
 He has also been deeply interested in environmental and social justice issues all his life and spent three years as the Executive Director of Citizens for Environmental Responsibility.